guimbreon/Computer-Company/README.md

 - To exit the program, select the "Exit" option.

 ## Author
-This program was made by Guimbreon (Guilherme Soares).
+This program was made by Guilherme Soares.

 ## License